beclab/terminusdid-contract-system/README.md

 The main contract in this repo is `TerminusDID`, defined a hierarchical DNS domain-like name system.
 We call it `Terminus Name (TName)`.

-Anyone can register top Tname with metadata (domain, did, notes and allowSubdomain) and sepcify owner of it.
+Theoretically anyone (now can only be operator, a build-in role to maintain contract operation) can register top Tname with metadata (domain, did, notes and allowSubdomain) and sepcify owner of it.
 For example, Bob is able to register TName `bob` if it is not registered yet.
 And Bob specified his own address `0x71...245F1` to be the owner of it.

 ```
 domain: "bob"